mimblewimble/grin-rfcs/text/0000-compact-slates.md

 # Motivation
 [motivation]: #motivation

 Previously, the definition of Slate versions up to V3 had been put together with no regard for its size or/and redundant/irrelevant content.
-In order to facilitate future exchange method possibilities, it's desirable to ensure the Slate is as compact as possible, particularly on the 'first leg' of a transaction exchange, which only actually requires minimal information from the transaction initiator.
+In order to facilitate future exchange method possibilities, it's desirable to ensure the Slate is as compact as possible, particularly on the 'first leg' of a transaction exchange which only actually requires minimal information from the transaction initiator.

-This RFC aims to streamline the contents of the slate by:
+This RFC aims to define the contents of a streamlined "compact" slate by:

 * Removing all redundant or unnecessary Slate fields
+* Shortening the names of many Slate fields
 * Reducing the size of the Slate to be as minimal as possible, particularly on the first leg

 Although this RFC doesn't address any particular transaction exchange methods that might be facilitated by this streamlining, one could envisage possibilities such as: